J-1 Visa Hardware Engineer Jobs

 Confirm whether the 2-year home residency requirement applies

-If your J-1 exchange is government-funded or you're coming from a country on the Exchange Visitor Skills List, you may face a 2-year home residency requirement before changing to an H-1B or other work visa.
+If your J-1 exchange is government-funded or you're coming from a country on the Exchange Visitor Skills List, you may face a 2-year home residency requirement before changing to an H-1B visa or other work visa.
 Clarify this with your designated sponsor before accepting the role.

 Ask specifically about hardware project scope during offer negotiation